Aircoookie/WLED/usermods/sht/readme.md

 ### Publishing readings via MQTT
 Regardless of having MQTT discovery ticked or not, the mod will always report temperature and humidity to the WLED MQTT topic of that instance, if you have a broker configured and it's connected.

+## Configuration
+Navigate to the "Config" and then to the "Usermods" section.
+If you compiled WLED with `-D USERMOD_SHT`, you will see the config for it there:
+* SHT-Type:
+  * What it does: Select the SHT sensor type you want to use
+  * Possible values: SHT30, SHT31, SHT35, SHT85
+  * Default: SHT30
+* Unit:
+  * What it does: Select which unit should be used to display the temperature in the info section.
+Also used when sending via MQTT discovery, see below.
+  * Possible values: Celsius, Fahrenheit
+  * Default: Celsius
+* Add-To-HA-MQTT-Discovery:
+  * What it does: Makes the temperature and humidity available via MQTT discovery, so they're automatically added to Home Assistant, because that way it's typesafe.
+  * Possible values: Enabled/Disabled
+  * Default: Disabled

 ## Change log
 2022-12